On ground states for the 2D Schrodinger equation with combined nonlinearities and harmonic potential: Introduction

 See e.g. \cite{CazCourant}.
 In view of the uncertainty principle (see e.g. \cite{Weinstein83}),

 we may remove the $L^2$ norm of $u$ from the definition of $\|u\|_{\Sigma}$.
-In physics, the potential in \eqref{Sch} corresponds to some confinement, and the nonlinearity is typically cubic-quintic: the quintic part is defocusing ($q=6$), and the cubic part is focusing ($p=4$ and $\mu>0$); see e.g. \cite{AbSa05,Malomed19}.
+In physics, the potential in \eqref{Sch} corresponds to some confinement (see e.g. \cite{DGPS}), and the nonlinearity is typically cubic-quintic: the quintic part is defocusing ($q=6$), and the cubic part is focusing ($p=4$ and $\mu>0$); see e.g. \cite{AbSa05,Malomed19}.
+The combination of the harmonic potential and the cubic-quintic nonlinearity can be found e.g. in \cite{DWWZL11,WZM12}.
+From a mathematical point of view, the combination of a nonlinearity which is not homogeneous, and of the presence of an external potential, requires a specific approach.
+In the case where the external potential is smooth and decaying at infinity, the large time behavior of ground states was described precisely under smallness assumptions, and possibly for specific nonlinearities and/or potentials; see e.g. \cite{CuccagnaMaeda15,DengSofferYao18,GangZhou07,NaumkinRaphael20,SofferWeinstein04} and references therein.
 The heart of the present paper addresses the two-dimensional case $N=2$. \smallbreak

 Solutions to \eqref{Sch} obey the \textit{energy conservation law}:

 and the \textit{mass (charge, particle numbers) conservation law}: